collingsandrew/milestone-one-project/README.md

 GitHub pages were used to deploy this project.
 The following steps explain how this is done:

-1. When logged into GitHub, locate and access the [repository]. (https://github.com/collingsandrew/milestone-one-project)
+1. When logged into GitHub, locate and access the [repository.](https://github.com/collingsandrew/milestone-one-project)
 2. Click on the settings link that is located at the top of the repository.
 3. Using the menu to the left, follow the pages link.
 4. Here, we then need to make sure the source drop-down box is set to 'deploy from branch'.